open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 identifying fields are equal.
 The term *distinct* applied to `Logger`s describes instances where at least one identifying field has a different value.

-The effect of associating a Schema URL with a `Logger` MUST be that the telemetry emitted using the `Logger` will be associated with the Schema URL, provided that the emitted data format is capable of representing such association.
+The effect of associating a Schema URL and instrumentation scope attributes with a `Logger` MUST be that the telemetry emitted using the `Logger` will be associated with the Schema URL and instrumentation scope attributes, provided that the emitted data format is capable of representing such association.

 ## Logger